ballerina-platform/module-ballerinax-googleapis.gmail/docs/spec/spec.md

 └── Error                               # Defines the generic error type for the `gmail` module.
     ├── FileGenericError                # Error that occurs when there is an issue with inline images or attachments.
                                         # This could be due to issues like file not found, unsupported file type, etc.
-    └── InvalidEncodedValue             # Error that occurs when an invalid encoded value is provided for the `data` fields.
+    └── ValueEncodeError               # Error that occurs when an invalid encoded value is provided for the `data` fields.
 ```